Cody Wallace

-Cody Layne Wallace (born November 26, 1984) is an American former professional football guard and center.
+Cody Layne Wallace (born November 26, 1984) is an American former professional football player who was a guard and center in the National Football League (NFL).
 He was selected by the San Francisco 49ers in the fourth round of the 2008 NFL draft.
-He played college football at Texas A&M. Wallace was also a member of the New York Jets, Detroit Lions, Houston Texans, Tampa Bay Buccaneers, and Pittsburgh Steelers.
+He played college football for the Texas A&M Aggies.
+Wallace was also a member of the New York Jets, Detroit Lions, Houston Texans, Tampa Bay Buccaneers, and Pittsburgh Steelers.

 Early life

 Wallace attended Class 3A Cuero High School, where he earned all-state honors as an offensive lineman.
 He played center, offensive guard, and offensive tackle at Cuero.
 As a junior and senior, he made over 100 pancake blocks.
 On the defensive line as a senior, he posted 45 tackles.
 He also advanced to the powerlifting state meet.

 As a college prospect in high school, he was rated 3 stars by Rivals.com, ranked 16th in the 2003 offensive guard prospect class, and ranked 42nd out of all 2003 Texas high school prospects.
 He was recruited by Texas A&M, Texas Tech, Iowa, and Texas.
 He chose to sign a National Letter of Intent with Texas A&M under head coach Dennis Franchione.